 - If the judge grants your application, he/she will suspend your prison sentence while the case is transferred to DUI Court.
 You will then be ordered to report to Pretrial Services, who will instruct you how to begin the DUI Court program.

-If you don't get accepted to Felony DUI Court in Las Vegas, you'll face regular Nevada felony DUI penalties.
+If you do not get accepted to Felony DUI Court in Las Vegas, you will face regular Nevada felony DUI penalties.

 What if I relapse or break the rules of Nevada Felony DUI Court?